This Page Shows How Compound Interest Influences an Investor’s Wealth Over Time

 These are three important things to remember when you want to take advantage of the power of compounding.

-2. Invest Often - Even adding small amounts periodically to your investments give unimaginable boost to your wealth over the long term.
+- Invest Often – Even adding small amounts periodically to your investments give an unimaginable boost to your wealth over the long term.